VictorXPDE/smlinux/README.md

 ## **What does the MODELPACK option do?**

 This will apply or enable Render 96 models, depending on your chosen repository and options.
+This will override any other add-on modules you or smlinux may have applied.

 For the r96master preset, version 1.42 is directly applied, while other render96ex branches except the r96proto preset, the latest version from the Render 96 modelpack repository is directly applied.
 For m64ex-coop a co-op specific version that includes Luigi is directly applied, while for sm64ex based forks, version 1.3 is directly applied.

 Additionally on builds that support Dynamic Option Model Loading, this will download Render96's latest SGI models from github and add to dynos menu.